 • The past sources of the agency’s resources and attempts to exhaust these and other options to cover the funding need and any other funders sought or already committed to addressing this emergency need.
 Include in-kind and voluntary contributions and collaborative assistance, as well as financial support.

 • How CFDRR funds will be used.

 Provide an itemized expense and income budget for addressing the emergency.
 Please indicate the time period covered.

 • Board of Directors, including affiliations and email addresses.

-Requests are reviewed on an as-needed basis by the CFDRR Executive Director and Grant and Scholarship Administrator, Chairperson of the Distribution Committee and President of the Board.
-If there is a tie in the decision making, the immediate past president will have a vote.
+Requests are reviewed on an as-needed basis by the CFDRR Executive Director, Grant and Scholarship Administrator, Distribution Sub-Committee, and President of the Board.
+If there is a tie in the decision making, the immediate past President will have a vote.
 Funds are disbursed upon the Executive Committee’s approval.
 The process should take no more than 45 days from receipt of the application.